-With Event Grids, you don’t submit requests for individual titles, but you submit the entire grid (which includes your requests) before the due date.
-So you’d work through the grids, requesting authors that make sense for your store, and then submit the whole grid once you’re finished.
-You do not submit grids in which you did not make any requests.
+With Event Grids, you don’t submit requests for individual titles, but you submit the entire Grid (which includes your requests) before the due date.
+So you’d work through the Grids, requesting authors that make sense for your store, and then submit the whole Grid once you’re finished.
+You do not submit Grids in which you did not make any requests.
+Your event requests are not officially submitted until you complete this step, and publishers will not be able to consider your requests until you’ve officially submitted the Grid as a whole!

 Make your Requests for all relevant titles.
 Details about making those requests can be found here.